WebGL 02: "Movement and Color"

 gl.bindVertexArray(null);

-The same bindBuffer and vertexAttribPointer calls are made here, but during setup code instead of rendering code.
-A couple other things I want you to notice:
+calls are made here, but during setup code instead of during rendering code.

-VAO setup code is pretty nasty, but it's all part of setup - the performance critical rendering code gets significantly more simple:
+VAO setup code is pretty nasty, but it makes the rendering code significantly simpler!

 gl.useProgram(colorShapeProgram);